gatsbyjs/gatsby/docs/docs/writing-documentation-with-docz.md

 ## Writing documentation

 Docz searches your directory for `mdx` files and renders them.
-Let's add you first documentation page by creating a file `index.mdx` in the root directory of your Gatsby project.
+Let's add your first documentation page by creating a file `index.mdx` in the root directory of your Gatsby project.

 ```mdx:title=index.mdx
 ---